 Back in October, Ginger Shekell left a message on MUIH’s Facebook page raving about the acupuncture treatments she’d been receiving at MUIH’s Natural Care Center from her student practitioner, Angela Becker.

-So we decided to reach out to Ginger and learn more about what she thought of her acupuncture treatments at MUIH.
+So we decided to reach out to Ginger and learn more about what she thought of her acupuncture treatments at MUIH as an acupuncture patient.
 What she shares in her inspiring interview is nothing short of amazing.

 What prompted you to start getting acupuncture at the Natural Care Center?

 In January 2013, I developed Bell’s palsy.
 My oldest daughter’s coworker recommended acupuncture since his wife experienced excellent results after her Bell’s palsy was treated.
 I went for six weeks and noticed improvement, however, I felt like the practitioner treated me as if I was just a fee ($) walking through their door.
 I knew that the experience could be better if I found the right practitioner.
 I’d known Angela Becker since 2005 and recalled she’d posted on social media that she was a student at MUIH so I got in touch with her.
 I found the experience I was looking for: a clinician who was able to treat my whole being, not just the paralysis on the left side.